Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/RaspberryPi.md

 ## Overview

-This readme describes how to run the C++ client on a ARM32 Linux OS, it uses Ubuntu 20.04 LTS on a [Raspberry Pi 3 or 4](https://www.raspberrypi.org/).
+This readme describes how to run the C++ client on a ARM32 and ARM64 Linux OS, it uses Ubuntu 20.04 LTS on a [Raspberry Pi 3 or 4](https://www.raspberrypi.org/).

 Note: [Raspberry Pi OS (32 bit)](https://www.raspberrypi.org/downloads/raspbian/) is not currently supported.
 ARM 64 Linux support will be documented, Raspberry Pi OS (64 bit) and Ubuntu ARM 64 will work.